Nareshk170999/Youtube_Clone/README.md

 ## Getting Started

-To explore the YouTube Clone project, simply [click here](https://nareshk170999.github.io/Youtube_Clone/) and sample video-watching experience.
+To explore the YouTube Clone project, simply [click here](https://nareshk170999.github.io/Youtube_Clone/) and some video-watching experience.

 If you have any suggestions or improvements.